Athlete's Foot - What Increases Your Risk

 surfaces, such as the floors in public showers or locker rooms.

-Although athlete's foot is contagious, some people are more likely to get
+Athlete's foot is contagious, but some people are more likely to get

 it (susceptible) than others.

 Susceptibility may increase with age.
 Experts don't know why some people are

 more likely to get it.
 After you have had athlete's foot, you are more likely

 to get it again.

 If you aren't susceptible to athlete's foot, you